kristoff-it/setup-zine/README.md

 # setup-zine
-GItHub Action to get the Zine static site generator
+GitHub Action to get the Zine static site generator